gamma-opt/DecisionProgramming.jl/docs/src/examples/n-monitoring.md

 The probability of a correct report is thus in the range [0.5,1].
 (This reflects the fact that a probability under 50% would not even make sense, since we would notice that if the test suggests a high load, the load is more likely to be low, resulting in that a low report "turns into" a high report and vice versa.)

-In Decision Programming we add these probabilities in the following way.
-The probability matrix of an $R$ node is of dimensions (2,2), where the rows correspond to the states $high$ and $low$ of its predecessor node $L$ and the columns to its states $high$ and $low$.
-The probability matrix is declared and added in the following way.
+In Decision Programming we add these probabilities by declaring probabilty matrices for nodes $R_k$.
+The probability matrix of a report node $R_k$ has dimensions (2,2), where the rows correspond to the states $high$ and $low$ of its predecessor node $L$ and the columns to its own states $high$ and $low$.

 ```julia
 for i in 1:N